Frequently Asked Questions

 • The short answer is no.

-I run my PT sessions in my studio/gym in the Brook, and can sometimes travel to client’s homes or in a park.
+I run my PT sessions in my training studio in town.
 I will take into account the equipment that is available to you to train outside of our sessions to design your training, whether you have access to a gym, or will train at home.

-• I can support you to do your own training by proving workouts and progressions to do independently.
-Programmes require a minimum of 3 sessions to cover everything and ensure that you can complete it safely and with good form.
+• I can support you to do your own training by proving workouts and progressions to do independently when appropriate.
+Programmes require a minimum of 3 sessions to ensure that you can complete it safely and with good form.

-Keep in mind that training independently requires a lot of dedication and consistency to see results.
-It is not suitable to everyone.
-If you are starting (or restarting) to train and want to build a habit, regular sessions may be more appropriate for regular accountability and guidance
+Keep in mind that training independently with a programme requires a lot of dedication and consistency to see results.
+It is not suitable for everyone.
+If you are just starting (or restarting) to train and want to build a new habit or need to learn movement and form, regular sessions may be a better option.

 A reminder that you are in charge of your own body.
 If things don’t feel right, please stop or take a break!